wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 Fix: 1.The problem that deleting the background image does not take effect; 2.The problem that the connector runs above the root node when the node is dragged to the root node.

 New: Add position and size settings for background image display.
+This setting is also supported for exported pictures.

 ## 0.3.0